CardinalJV/SampleImageClassifier/README.md

 # SampleImageClassifier - (Challenge 2 Americano)

 A sample project that allow me to analyse and predict meal with visionKit.
-For this project i used coreML with vision to give prediction and create ML to convert my model file.
+For this project i used coreML with vision to give prediction and create ML to train and convert my dataset to a mlmodel file.
 This project will allow me to test and understand more about vision and machine learning althought apple devices.